Cemetery records

 Dwellings and business records

-Part of family history research can be to discover details about family homes, dwellings and businesses.
+Part of family history research can include details about family homes, dwellings and businesses.

 Dwelling and business records fall into two main groups: